snarkmaster/btrfs-ublk/README.md

 typical usage, some out-of-band communication will tell the `ublk` driver to map a certain range of blocks.
 Reading unmapped blocks can be an error.

+The preferred setup for these lazy blocks is to have a large (exabyte-scale) address space, so that any new data can just be mapped to new offsets, without ever needing to deal with deallocating old offsets (which would violate immutability, causing complications with caches).

 One application of this idea is lazily provisioning an immutable base layer for container filesystems, while retaining the ability to write on top.
 In this setup, the cost of setting up the filesystem is O(size of metadata +